metamacro/student-poll/readme.md

 ![Regular hourly wage](./graphs/regular-hourly-wage.png)

 A bigger standard deviation can be observed between the internship and regular hourly wage, this indicates more variance.
-It could be due to some students having more work experience than others and thus higher salary expectations, some students perhaps have no work experience so they could have given a lower estimate.
+It could be due to some students having more work experience than others and thus having higher salary expectations, some students perhaps have no work experience so they could have given a lower estimate.

 One student noted in the internship hourly wage field how just by having a paid internship it gives companies an edge over the others, since a lot of internships are unpaid.